OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles

-The \texttt{assignment\_handler} is a key component for enabling concurrent assignments on the OODIDA platform.
-It receives as arguments the list of currently active clients, the subset of clients specified by the assignment, the assignment configuration, and the PID of the \texttt{cloud} process.
-It first determines the PIDs of the clients that were specified in the assignment configuration and afterwards sends a specification of the on-board task that has to be performed to each client.
-The next step is to block until we have received results from all clients (error handling is covered in Section~\ref{sol:error}), which is possible due to the cloud process spawning a new assignment handler process for each incoming assignment.
-We will continue at this point after discussing the client node.
+The assignment handler is a key component for enabling concurrent processing of assignments.
+It receives as arguments the list of currently active clients, the subset of clients~$\boldsymbol{c}$ specified by the assignment, the assignment configuration, and the PID of the process \texttt{cloud}.
+It first determines the PIDs of the clients specified in the assignment configuration and afterwards sends the specification of the on-board task to each client node.
+The next step is to block execution for this instance of $b'$ until it has received results from all client nodes (cf. Sect.~\ref{sol:error} for error handling).
+This is possible due to the cloud process spawning a new assignment handler process for each incoming assignment.
+We continue at this point after discussing the client node.

-\paragraph{Client node (incoming and outgoing).} The client node waits for task descriptions to arrive.
-There is one \texttt{client} process per client device, which is active when the client device is available.
-Whenever this process receives a tuple that is tagged as a task, a task specification is extracted and turned into a JSON data type.
-This is followed by spawning a \texttt{task\_handler} process, which communicates with an external application that has to complete the specified task.
-The task handler awaits its completion.
-For each new incoming task, a new task handler is spawned.
-This mirrors spawning a separate assignment handler for each new assignment on the cloud node and it likewise ensures that the client remains responsive.
-The initial objective of the task handler is to forward the task specification to an external application.
-It is possible to have different applications process different tasks, but we will not discuss this further and instead only consider the case where there is one external application on the client that performs the specified task.
+\paragraph{Client node (incoming and outgoing).} The client node $c$ waits for task descriptions to arrive.
+There is one process \texttt{client} per client node.
+Whenever this process receives a tuple that is tagged as a \texttt{task}, the task specification is extracted and turned into a JSON object.\footnote{Decoding is not performed by the task handler because some tasks are status requests or special instructions, e.g.\ a shutdown command.
+These are handled by the client node; to simplify the architecture of the system, the client node processes all incoming JSON objects.} This is followed by spawning a task handler~$c'$, which communicates with an external application $a$ that carries out the specified task.
+For each new incoming task, a new task handler~$c'$ is spawned.
+This mirrors spawning a separate assignment handler~$b'$ for each new assignment on the cloud node $b$ and it likewise ensures that the client node remains responsive.
+The first objective of $c'$ is to forward the task specification to $a$ and await the completion of that task.
+It is possible to have different external applications process different tasks, but we only consider the case of one external application.
 Most tasks consist of reading values from a set of sensors for a given interval and performing a computation on it.
-The result of this computation is sent to \texttt{task\_handler}.
+The result of this computation is sent to $c'$.